-The decision to bar should be reviewed by the Chair of the LAC considering any representations made and either confirmed or lifted.
+The decision to bar should be reviewed by The CEO of the Trust considering any representations made and either confirmed or lifted.

 Individuals should be informed of how long the bar is in place and when the decision will be reviewed.

-Anyone wishing to complain about being barred can do so by letter or email to the Principal or Chair of LAC.
-These complaints cannot be escalated to the Trust or EFSA.
+Anyone wishing to complain about being barred can do so by letter or email to the Principal or CEO of the Trust.
+These complaints cannot be escalated to the EFSA.
 If an individual want to lodge a further appeal, the only remaining avenue is through the courts.